LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In-game detailed item descriptions contain melee and ranged damage estimates.
-They do not take into account damage from effects and, if bonuses are not known, they are guessed based on average bonuses for that kind of item.
+They do not take into account damage from effects and, if bonuses are not known, guesses are based on averages for the item kind in question.
 The displayed figures are rounded, but the game internally keeps track of minute fractions of HP.

-The stress of combat drains Calm, gradually limiting the use of items and, if Calm reaches zero and the actor is sufficiently impressed by his foes, making him defect and surrender to their domination.
+The stress of combat drains Calm, gradually limiting the use of items and, if Calm reaches zero and the actor is impressed by his foes, making him defect and surrender to their domination.
 Whenever the monster's or hero's hit points reach zero, the combatant is incapacitated and promptly dies.